AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/HybridSample/README.md

 Next, parse the authorization code, and invoke the `acquireTokenByCode` API on the `ConfidentialClientApplication` instance.

-When invoking this API, set `enableSpaAuthCode` to `true`, which will enable MSAL to acquire a second authorization code to be redeemed by your single-page application.
+When invoking this API, set `enableSpaAuthorizationCode` to `true`, which will enable MSAL to acquire a second authorization code to be redeemed by your single-page application.

 Your application should parse this second authorization code, as well as any account hints (e.g. `sid`, `login_hint`, `preferred_username`) and return them such that they can be rendered client-side: